 - sickle cell anemia, or a genetic ailment that affects the red blood cells in the body.

 Commonly Asked Questions about ESR in Blood

 ESR test results are generally calculated in millimeters per hour.
 The possible outcome of the ESR is as follows:

-What does High ESR means ?
+What does High ESR mean?

-The higher the ESR value, the higher will be the possibility of inflammation in the body.
+The higher the ESR value, the higher the possibility of inflammation in the body.
 An abnormal ESR test result does not indicate any ailment.
 It identifies the presence of inflammation in the body.
 An abnormally ESR test value will be near zero.

 When ESR is high, what is the treatment?

 Based on the ESR test value, your doctor may figure it out whether it is high or low.
 In cases when the value comes out to be on a higher side, your doctor may prescribe you the following treatment.